 Tyre security in the event of a puncture is supposedly vastly improved.
 That means that should you suffer a flat, the tyre is less likely to roll off the rim and this allows you to continue riding the tyre until you either find your team’s mechanic to change the wheel for you, or you find a safe place to stop and repair the puncture yourself.

-Vittoria is the first brand to have brought tubeless inserts to the road market and we’re going to be testing them out just as soon as we get our hands on a set.
+Vittoria is the first brand to have brought tubeless inserts to the road market and we’ve had them in for testing.
+Head this way to see what we thought of them.

 Look at modern road race bikes like the Specialized Tarmac SL7, Giant’s TCR Advanced and Trek’s Emonda and you’ll notice that there’s a lot of space around the tyres.
 Many will take up to a 32mm tyre and the reason for all of this room is those wider tyres that have come over from the gravel market.